jobsta/albumapp-django/README.rst

 Configuration
 -------------

-- Activate virtual environment (if not already active):
+- Activate the virtual environment (if not already active):

 .. code:: shell

     $ . env/bin/activate

-- Create database (albumapp.sqlite) by creating migration scripts and executing them:
+- Create a database (albumapp.sqlite) by creating migration scripts and executing them:

 .. code:: shell

     $ python manage.py makemigrations albums
     $ python manage.py migrate

-- Compile translation files so labels can be used in the application (generates django.mo next to django.po):
+- Compile all translation files so the labels can be used in the application (generates django.mo next to django.po):

 .. code:: shell